Alas, stroke patients.. my one true nursey love.

 - Make sure they’ve had a swallow/dysphagia screen before you give them oral intake.
 A common problem with stroke patients is swallowing.
 The epiglottis, which is that flap that goes over your trachea and esophagus, can be compromised.
 This means they can get aspiration pneumonia quite easily (“down the wrong pipe”).
 If their swallowing is impaired, they may be silently aspirating as well (getting food + fluids + pills into their lungs without coughing).
 If there is the slightest indication they’re having problems, get a speech evaluation and make them NPO until they’re seen.
 It’s a big deal.

-I’ve had many patients who thought they were fine get really upset with me when I made them NPO.. then speech came around and said they were aspirating and needed a modified diet.
+I’ve had many patients who thought they were fine to get really upset with me when I made them NPO.. then speech came around and said they were aspirating and needed a modified diet.
 No matter how well you explain it, some patients will still be upset with you.
 However, their safety is our priority.

 Systematic and routine neuro exams